maaaaz/webscreenshot/README.md

 Features
 --------
-* Integrating url-to-image 'lazy-rendering' for AJAX resources
+* Integrating url-to-image *'lazy-rendering'* for AJAX resources
 * Fully functional on Windows and Linux systems
 * Cookie and custom HTTP header definition support
 * Multiprocessing and killing of unresponding processes after a user-definable timeout
 * Accepts several format as input target
 * Maps useful options of phantomjs such as ignoring ssl error, proxy definition and proxy authentication, HTTP Basic Authentication
+* Supports multiple renderers:
+  * PhantomJS, which is legacy and [abandoned](https://groups.google.com/forum/#!topic/phantomjs/9aI5d-LDuNE) but the one still producing the best results
+  * Chrome and Chromium, which will replace PhantomJS but have some limitations: screenshoting an HTTPS website not having a valid certificate, for instance a self-signed one, will produce an empty screenshot.
+The reason is that the [--ignore-certificate-errors](https://groups.google.com/a/chromium.org/forum/#!topic/headless-dev/eiudRsYdc3A) option doesn't work and will never work anymore: the solution is to use a [proper webdriver](https://bugs.chromium.org/p/chromium/issues/detail?id=697721), but to date `webscreenshot` doesn't aim to support this rather complex method needing some third-party tools.

 Usage
 -----
-Put your targets in a text file and pass it to the script (`-i`).
+Put your targets in a text file and pass it with the `-i` option, or as a positional argument if you have just a single URL.
 Screenshots will be available in your current ```./screenshots/``` directory (default).
 Accepted input formats are the following:
 ```